 → Apply the appropriate numbing product for your client’s maximum comfort.

-→ Set the device at a minimum power level (level 1 with three batteries).
+→ Set the device at a minimum power level (level 1 with three batteries if you are using the BeautyTeck).
 Gently spray the brown spot and wipe off the carbon residues.
 Usually, one gentle spray motion will suffice to remove the superficial pigments of the brown spot.

-→ If superficial brown spots are left untreated the pigments of the brown spots move deeper into the skin over time.
+→ If superficial brown spots are left untreated the pigments of the brown spots move deeper into the skin over time becoming eventually Age Spots.
 Age spots are usually found in clients over 60 years of age.

 → It should be noted that age spots are not going to disappear using a superficial ablation.
 It is highly recommended not to try and remove age spots within one session as this will require a deeper ablation that could later develop into scarring.
 Instead, it is recommended to perform 2 to 3 superficial treatment spread 4 weeks apart from each other and let the part recover between treatments for at least 4 weeks.